On the cone conjecture for Enriques manifolds: Preliminaries

-We recall also the following Hodge theoretic version of Torelli theorem. \begin{thm}\cite[Theorem 1.3]{Mark-survey} Let $Z$ and $Y$ be two irreducible holomorphic symplectic manifolds deformation equivalent one to each other.
-Then: \begin{itemize} \item[(1)] $Z$ and $Y$ are bimeromorphic if and only if there exists a parallel transport operator $f\! :\!
-H^2(Z,\IZ)\longrightarrow H^2(Y,\IZ)$ that is an isomorphism of Hodge structures; \item[(2)] if this is the case, there exists an isomorphism $\bar{f}:Y\longrightarrow Z$ inducing $f$ if and only if $f$ preserves a K\"ahler class. \end{itemize} \end{thm} \begin{rmk} {\em As usual $\X$ denotes an IHS manifold.
-Recall that $\nu:\Aut(\X)\longrightarrow {\rm Aut}(H^2(\X,\IZ))$ is finite, by \cite[Proposition 9.1]{Huy-basic}.
-Notice moreover that by a result of Hassett and Tschinkel, \cite[Theorem 2.1]{HT} the kernel of the homomorphism $\nu$ is invariant under smooth deformations of the manifold $\X$.
-This allows to compute it for all 4 known deformation types of IHS manifolds, thanks to \cite[Proposition 10]{Beau83}, \cite[Corollary 3.3]{BNWS} and \cite[Theorems 3.1 and 5.2 ]{MW}.
-We have that $\nu$ is injective for deformations of punctual Hilbert schemes of $K3$ surfaces and OG10 manifolds, while the kernel is generated by the group of translations by points of order $n$ on an abelian surface and by $-{\rm id}$ (respectively equal to $(\IZ/2\IZ)^{\times 8}$) if $\X$ is a deformation of a generalized Kummer of dimension $2n$ (respectively of an OG6 manifold). } \end{rmk}
+\begin{rmk} If $\X$ is an IHS manifold, the kernel of $\nu\colon\Aut(\X)\rightarrow {\rm O}(H^2(\X,\IZ))$ is finite, by \cite[Proposition~9.1]{Huy-basic}.
+Notice moreover that by a result of Hassett and Tschinkel \cite[Theorem 2.1]{HT}, the kernel of $\nu$ is invariant under smooth deformations of the manifold $\X$.
+This allows us to compute it for all four known deformation types of IHS manifolds, thanks to \cite[Proposition 10]{Beau83}, \cite[Corollary 3.3]{BNWS} and \cite[Theorems 3.1 and 5.2]{MW}.
+We have that $\nu$ is injective for deformations of punctual Hilbert schemes of $K3$ surfaces and $\OG 10$ manifolds, while the kernel is generated by the group of translations by points of order $n$ on an abelian surface and by $-\id$ (respectively, equal to $(\IZ/2\IZ)^{\times 8}$) if $\X$ is a deformation of a generalized Kummer of dimension $2n$ (respectively, of an $\OG 6$ manifold). \end{rmk}

-\subsection{Basic facts on Enriques manifolds.}
+\subsection{Basic facts on Enriques manifolds}

-Consider now the quotient $\pi:\X\to X=\X/G$, where $|G|=d$.
-Recall that the automorphisms of $X$ identify to those of $\X$ commuting with $g$, i.e.

-Moreover the action of $g$ on $\X$ cannot be symplectic, i.e. we cannot have $g^*\sigma_\X=\sigma_\X$, otherwise $X$ would have $h^{2,0}(X)\not=0$.
-Therefore there exists a $d$-th root of unity $\lambda\not=1$ such that $g^*\sigma_\X=\lambda \sigma_\X$.
-The action must be moreover purely non--symplectic, i.e. $\lambda$ is a primitive root of unity of the same order of $g$, otherwise, if $G$ contains symplectic automorphisms, there are points with a non trivial stabilizer and the quotient would be singular.
-Observe that if $G$ is of prime order then a non--symplectic action is the same as a purely non--symplectic one.